-When you remove filler foods like pasta and rice from your daily meals, you start to appreciate how good real food tastes.
+When you remove filler foods like pasta and rice (which can cause inflammation) from your daily meals, you start to appreciate how good real food tastes.
 Real food also tastes great because you eat it with healthy fats and oils.

 One of the problems people have with eating meats and vegetables is that we’ve been convinced that we need to eat the leanest meats and that our vegetables can only be steamed to be healthy.

-Food tastes great and I never ever feel deprived because I don’t eat sugar and foods that act like sugar.
+Food tastes great and I never ever feel deprived because I don’t eat sugar and filler foods such as pasta or bread..
 Real food that is cooked and served with plenty of fat tastes amazing!

 Variety is key.
 Eat as many colors of the rainbow as you can.
 I eat raw vegetables and fruits and I liked cooked ones.
 I like them roasted, sautéed, and steamed.
 It’s all good in the vegetable world.
 The more the merrier.

 Most mornings I also have a cup of bone broth and most afternoons I have a green smoothie.

 Before I was eating real food, I was lucky if I managed to eat a couple of vegetables a day.
 And I didn’t have much variety.
 Now I eat vegetables with every meal and I enjoy lots of variety.